dannguyen/journalism-syllabi/README.md

 <a href="https://ire.org/media/uploads/files/documents/educators-center/powerjournalism2007.doc">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>Power Journalism is a specialized reporting course on high-tech investigative techniques used by today's best journalists to uncover new sources of information, analyze data, and give stories greater depth and context.
-Using Census, FBI and other government data, you will learn how to apply Excel, a...</em></p>
+        Power Journalism is a specialized reporting course on high-tech investigative techniques used by today's best journalists to uncover new sources of information, analyze data, and give stories greater depth and context.
+Using Census, FBI and other government data, you will learn how to apply Excel, a
+        </small></p>

         <p>Instructors: Scott R. Maier</p>
     </td>
     <td>
-        University of Oregon
+        <small>University of Oregon</small>
     </td>
   </tr>